Informed Bayesian survival analysis: Bayesian Survival Analysis

 Since we use models assuming the absence and presence of the treatment effect, the resulting inclusion Bayes factor in support of the parametric family accounts for the uncertainty about the presence of the treatment effect.

-Lastly, we can evaluate the evidence for any single model.
-For example, if $\mathcal{M}_{0,1}$ denotes the exponential family model assuming the absence of a treatment effect, the inclusion Bayes factor for including this single model is defined as,
+Lastly, we can evaluate the evidence in favor of or against the inclusion of any single model into the model ensemble.
+For example, if $\mathcal{M}_{0,1}$ denotes the exponential family model assuming the absence of a treatment effect, the inclusion Bayes factor in favor of adding this single model to the ensemble is defined as,

 In contrast to Equation~\ref{eq:BF_inclusion}, the comparison of different parametric families as well as single models is dependent on the prior distributions for the intercept and auxiliary parameters that are not shared across the competing parametric families and thus do not cancel out.